 For years dollar is being used as a base currency for petroleum trade.
 This has helped Dollar to strengthen its position in the world market.
 The petrodollar has helped the US to maintain the stability of its currency.

 The petrodollar has increased demand for US Dollars in the world market.
-When the demand for domestic currency increases in the foreign market, the currency tends to appreciate.
+When the demand for domestic currency increases in the foreign market, the currency tends to appreciate it.
 When a currency appreciates, the domestic goods become costly to the outer world, so export falls and it results in the current account deficit.

 If the current account deficit is not leveled by capital account surplus, then slowly the reserve gets used up which will affect the economy.

-As OPEC countries are accepting payments in US Dollar, so the reserve of US Dollar in OPEC countries is increasing heavily.
+As OPEC countries are accepting payments in US Dollar, so the reserve of US Dollars in OPEC countries is increasing heavily.
 If the Dollar doesn’t come back to the US then there will be liquidity issue and interest rates may rise.
 OPEC countries know that their primary income is from oil.
 So their income is concentrated on a single source.

-To avoid this situation, OPEC countries are investing US Dollars back in the United States in Bonds, treasury bills and other securities.
+To avoid this situation, OPEC countries are investing US Dollars back in the United States in Bonds, treasury bills, and other securities.
 So Dollar is getting recycled.
 This petrodollar recycling is helping OPEC countries to diversify their source of income.